Learn Andrew's "Black Box" Methods

 It's Clay, Jimmy, Hop and Zac.

-Zac is actually muted in here because I think they just decided they didn't his voice as the background and lead.
+Zac is actually muted in here because I think they just decided they didn't want his voice as the background and lead.

 So, they are sacrificing a note, but that's OK.